3501 N Lakewood Blvd, Long Beach CA 90808

 How many flight hours will it take?

 The minimum is 40 hours of flight time.
-However, the average in the US is between 65 to 70 hours; this is a good number to base your financial calculations on.
+However, the average in the US per the FAA is between 70 to 75 hours; this is a good number to base your financial calculations on.

 You can reduce this number by taking the time to study in your own time and practice what you have been taught.